 As Senior Coordinator, Chad Witko communicates about the Migratory Bird Initiative and other science programs within Audubon, working with data and knowledge holders across the Western Hemisphere to build relationships and acquire migratory bird datasets.
 Through this work, he is a principal contributor to the development of the Bird Migration Explorer.

 As an expert birder and ornithologist, Chad provides a lifetime of birding knowledge and nearly twenty years of field experience to the National Science Division at Audubon.

-Residing in Vermont, Chad brings over fifteen years of avian field experience to the Migratory Bird Initiative.
-As a lifelong birder and Regional Reviewer for eBird, he is extremely interested in the spatial distribution of birds and patterns of vagrancy.
-Prior to joining Audubon in 2019, Chad has worked on a variety of research, conservation, and education projects across the United States.
-These include developing avian conservation strategies linked to forestry efforts in New Hampshire, mist-netting and banding migratory passerines in California, and educating visitors to Eastern Egg Rock about seabird restoration efforts for Project Puffin.
+Before joining Audubon in 2019, Chad worked on various bird research, conservation, and education projects across the United States.
+These include developing avian conservation strategies linked to forestry efforts in New Hampshire, serving as an eBird state reviewer, mist-netting and banding migratory passerines in California, and educating visitors to Eastern Egg Rock about seabird restoration efforts for Project Puffin.

 Chad holds a BS in Environmental and Forest Biology from SUNY College of Environmental Science and Forestry and an MS in Conservation Biology and a Certificate in Applied Spatial Analysis for GIS from Antioch University New England.
 He currently resides in Vermont with his partner and daughter.